5 of the easiest spring bulbs to grow in pots – plant these for beautiful spring displays

 'If you plan to plant crocuses in pots, use a well-draining mix to avoid waterlogging,' says Josh from Polhill Garden Centre.
 'Crocuses prefer soil that dries out slightly between waterings.
 Plant bulbs three to four inches deep and two to three inches apart, and water thoroughly after planting.'

-Just make you know when to plant crocus bulbs to give them the best chance of thriving.
+Just make sure you know when to plant crocus bulbs and how to plant crocus bulbs to give them the best chance of thriving.

 Try these crocus bulbs in pots: